dhruvpatel144/dhruvpatel144/README.md

 ## <samp>&gt; Hi there, I'm Dhruv

-- 🚀 A Third year Undergraduate in the discipline of Computer Science and Engineering at IIT Gandhinagar.
+- 🚀 A Final year Undergraduate in the discipline of Computer Science and Engineering at IIT Gandhinagar.
+- 🚀 Working at the Sustainability lab at IITGN.
 - 👀 Interested in Machine Learning, Deep Learning, Artificial Intelligence and its applications.
 - ✉️ Contact me on patel.dhruv@iitgn.ac.in
 - 🌱 Past experience of working in the sustainability lab under the guidance of Prof. Nipun Batra at IIT Gandhinagar.
 Also worked as an app developer at Pravaig Dynamics.